SethSmigelski/under-the-weather/readme.txt

 * **Imperial & Metric Units:** Display weather in Fahrenheit/mph or Celsius/kph on a per-widget basis.
 * **Extra Details:** Optionally display "Feels Like" temperature and detailed wind information.
 * **Lightweight:** Enqueues assets only when needed and does not rely on heavy JavaScript libraries.
+* **Coordinate Finder Tool:** An easy-to-use tool on the settings page retrieves latitude and longitude coordinates by location name and generates ready-to-use widget `<div>`s.

 == Installation ==